A unit-level small area model with misclassified covariates: Simulation study

-Notice that when the misclassification probability is relatively small ($p=0.8$ and $p=0.7$), the proposed model behaves very similarly to the model involving the true covariates in terms of both bias and MSE of the estimates.
-As expected, increasing the misclassification probability, the estimates obtained with the proposed model are more biased and show larger variability, but the coverage of the credible interval is still acceptable.
-On the other hand, ignoring the perturbation has a significant effect on the estimates even when the probability of perturbation is small: increasing the perturbation, the variability of the estimates rapidly increases and so does the bias; by consequence, the credible intervals coverage is very low.
-As noticed in \citet{Arima:2014}, measurement error in covariates introcudes a sort of borrowing bias, which contrasts with the usual borrowing strength from the auxiliary information, typical of hierarchical models.
+Table~\ref{tab3} allows us to compare our proposal with the other approaches with respect to estimation of model parameters.
+When the misclassification probability is relatively small ($p=0.8$ and $p=0.7$), the behaviour of the proposed model is very similar to the model involving the true covariates in terms of both bias and RMSE of the estimates.
+As expected, increasing the misclassification probability, the bias and variability of the { estimators} obtained under the proposed model tend to increase, but the coverage of the credible interval is still acceptable.
+On the other hand, ignoring the perturbation has a significant effect on the estimates even when the probability of perturbation is small: increasing the perturbation, the variability rapidly increases and so does the bias; by consequence, the credible intervals coverage is very low.
+As stressed in \citet{Arima:2014}, measurement error in covariates introduces a sort of borrowing bias, which contrasts with the usual borrowing strength from the auxiliary information, typical of hierarchical models.

-Table~\ref{tab5} shows the RMSEs (multiplied by 100) of the small area predictions.
-As expected, the proposed model performs very similarly to the model involving the true covariates when the misclassification probability is low.
-When $p$ decreases, the small area prediction errors increase but they are much smaller than those produced by the model ignoring the ME.
-With respect to the credible interval coverage, the proposed model produced credible intervals with coverage close to the nominal coverage level (95\%) even for large misclassification errors.

-In some applications, it might be of interest to recover the original, unobserved, variable scores.
-For $p$ increasing from 0.5 to 0.8, the proportion of the true categories correctly inferred by the proposed model is equal to $0.705, 0.756, 0.832$ and $0.896$: the information conveyed by the auxiliary variables allows to correctly reconstruct a proportion of $x_{ij}$s that is even larger than prescribed by the perturbation probability.
+In some applications, it might be of interest to recover the true, unobserved, variable scores.
+For $p$ increasing from 0.5 to 0.8, the proportion of the true categories correctly inferred by the proposed model is equal to $0.711, 0.778, 0.829$ and $0.892$: despite the use of a symmetric Dirichlet prior on the transition probabilities $p_{k'.}$, the information conveyed by the model allows us to correctly reconstruct a proportion of the $x_{ij}$s that is even larger than prescribed by the perturbation scheme.